CFES

 (according to state statutes):

-Having a Florida certified teacher evaluate the child’s progress is just one of 5 options for satisfying the annual evaluation requirement, but it seems to be one of the most popular methods.
+Having a Florida certified teacher evaluate the student's progress is just one of 5 options for satisfying the annual evaluation requirement.

 Section 1002.41, F.S., defines a portfolio as: